neilmontgomery/bowls_scorekeeper/README.md

-2022 Update - the scorekeeper still very much works, and its creator is still very much interested in your feedback, suggestions, and corrections.
-I hope it will see more use as we get back on the greens for 2022!
+2023 Update - the scorekeeper still very much works, and its creator is still very much interested in your feedback, suggestions, and corrections.

 # DOWNLOAD INSTRUCTIONS